 As can be referenced from the chart of the E-mini Russell 2000 Index Futures contract above, when the e-mini future was rising in a strong upward trend, the ADX indicator was rising.

 When the e-mini futures contract moved into a non-directional consolidation phase, the ADX decreased.

 ADX is a Great Complement to Other Technical Indicators

 The ADX is so popular because determining whether a stock, commodity, or currency market is trending or not trending can help a trader avoid the pitfalls of some indicators.

-Moving averages and their variants are effective during trending markets; however, during consolidation periods when prices go up and down, but in no direction, moving average indicators have a tendency to give numerous false buy and sell signals that add up to trading losses.
-During trending markets, use moving averages, trendlines, and other trend following technical indicators.
+Moving averages and their variants are effective during trending markets; however, during consolidation periods when prices go up and down, but in no direction, moving average indicators have a tendency to give numerous false buy and sell signals that can add up to trading losses.
+During trending markets, it is suggested to use moving averages, trendlines, and other trend following technical indicators.

-Oscillators are extremely effective in non-trending markets.
-Buying low and selling high is accomplished quite readily with oscillators.
+Oscillators can be effective in non-trending markets.
+Buying low and selling high is accomplished quite readily with oscillators in a non-trending market.
 Unfortunately, during trending markets, oscillators perform quite poorly, often selling short during a bull market run or buying during a bear market downtrend, adding up to large losses.
-For periods of non-trending, use oscillators like Stochastic Fast & Slow, RSI, or Williams %R and other range-bound indicators like Bollinger Bands or Moving Average Envelopes.
+For periods of non-trending, oscillators like Stochastic Fast & Slow, RSI, or Williams %R and other range-bound indicators like Bollinger Bands or Moving Average Envelopes could be used.